Lemonzyy/octree-experiment/README.md

 # octree-experiment

-An octree visualizer built from random positions in space.
-The octree comes from [grid-tree-rs](https://github.com/bonsairobo/grid-tree-rs).
+An octree visualizer built from a moving point in space.
+The goal is to use this octree to create LODs.

+The octree implementation comes from [grid-tree-rs](https://github.com/bonsairobo/grid-tree-rs).

 License: MIT OR Apache-2.0